xp44mm/Notebook/F#/Reflection at Run Time(vb).md

 { return ctrl.Text; }
 ```

 Delegate contravariance means that a delegate can point to a method with an argument that is a base class of the argument specified in the delegate's signature.
-For example, a GetControl-Data delegate might point to a method that takes one argument of the Control or Object type because both these types are base classes for the TextBox argument that appears in the delegate:
+For example, a GetControlData delegate might point to a method that takes one argument of the Control or Object type because both these types are base classes for the TextBox argument that appears in the delegate:

 ``` VB
 // A function that takes a Control and returns an Object value.